lou-cs/company/README.md

 ## <a name="value_a"></a>1.
 Default to Action

 It's better to deliver something good today than to deliver something perfect tomorrow.
-We prioritize taking action right away when we see a problem and putting our work out there early and often, knowing that we will iterate to improve on it over time.
+We prioritize taking action right away when we see a problem and putting our work out there early and often, knowing that we will change frequently and will iterate to improve on it over time.

 ## <a name="value_b"></a>2.
 Ownership Mindset